dasnoopy/git-check/README.md

 usage: git-check.py [-h] [-v] [-c] jsonfile

 positional arguments:
-  jsonfile          a json file with a git repos list to check
+  jsonfile          a json file with a git repos list to check (a backup copy file is made before update the file itself)

 options:
-  -h, --help        show this help message and exit -v, --verbose     show commits info while checking git repos -c, --check_only  do not update filename with last commit info
+  -h, --help        show this help message and exit -v, --verbose     show commits info while checking git repos -c, --check_only  do not update filename (and do not create the backup file) with updated information
 ```

 **Note 1:**